frc1678/lime-plotter/README.md

 *-p* switch, or via easier-to-read-and-write YAML configuration files (see the example below).

+## Reading from logs

+lime-plotter.py can be run with a *-L* switch to load CSV files from a file, multiple files, or a directory.
+EG calling it as:

+    lime-plotter.py -L DIR

+Will load all the files it can from the *DIR* directory.
+Table names will be assumed from the CSV file names.

+## Reading from FRC network tables

+To read from a network table, use the *-N* switch to specify the network address to connect to, and optionally a *-T* switch to specify a default table to read from.

+    lime-plotter.py -N 10.16.78.1 -t nettable

 # Example configuration

 The following are YAML file configuration examples.

+## Example single graph

 The following example configuration file specifies a single plot called *position* and plots two overlayed graphs from the